-The Board directs that administrative regulations and procedures be formulated to comply with the provisions of federal law relating to the availability of student records.
-The purpose of such regulations and procedures shall be to make available to the parents/guardians of students and noncustodial parent(s) whose rights are not limited by court order or formal agreement, or students who are eighteen (18) years of age or older or who are attending an institution of post-secondary education, student records, and files on students, and to ensure the confidentiality of such records with respect to third parties.
+Administrative regulations and procedures will be developed to comply with the provisions of federal law relating to the availability of student records.
+The purpose of these regulations and procedures is to make available to the parents or guardians of students and noncustodial parent(s) whose rights are not limited by court order or formal agreement, or students who are 18 years of age or older, or who are attending an institution of post-secondary education, student records, and files on students, and to ensure the confidentiality of these records with respect to third parties.

 a) Identifies and authenticates a particular person as the source of the electronic consent; and

-b) Indicates such person’s approval of the information contained in the electronic consent.
+b) Indicates the person’s approval of the information contained in the electronic consent.

-Without the consent of a parent or eligible student, a district may release a student’s information or records when it is:
+Without the consent of a parent or eligible student, the District may release a student’s information or records when it is:

 a) Directory Information and Limited Directory Information